Brianna1915403/code-name-story/README.md

 ```
 ### **Story 008**
 #### **Card:** As a reader or writer, I can create my profile by submission of profile creation form.
+#### **Conversation** After having submitted the previous form (i.e. registration) the user chooses their desired account type (i.e. reader or writer) and a description about themselves.
+This completes the user’s account.
+#### **Conformity** Creates new user, logs in and is greeted with a profile creation form, enters the necessary information and submits.
+Which routes them to the home page.
+If they try and bypass the profile creation and try accessing a restricted area like ‘Create' they will be greeted once again with the profile creation from.
 ```php
     //The creation form being sent to the ProfileController.php.
     #[\App\core\LoginFilter]